gruntwork-io/docs/README.md

 (cd ./doc_sourcer && go build -o doc-sourcer .)
 ```

+**NOTE: The doc-sourcer project uses [go modules](https://github.com/golang/go/wiki/Modules).
+You may experience
+dependency issues if you clone the repo in your GOPATH.
+To address, clone outside of the GOPATH.**

 ## Deploy

 To deploy a new version of the site, run: